wulffern/aic2023/lectures/l01_intro.md

 <!--pan_doc: and I've worked in the integrated circuit industry for the past 20 years.

-I finished my Masters in 2002, and did a Ph.D on analog-to-digital converters and finished in 2008.
+I finished my Masters in 2002, and did a Ph.D on analog-to-digital converters finished in 2008.

-Since that time I've had a three axis in my work/hobby life
+Since that time, I've had a three axis in my work/hobby life
 - I work at  [Nordic Semiconductor](https://www.nordicsemi.com) where I've been since 2008.
 The first 7 years I did analog design
   (ADCs, DC/DCs, GPIO).
-From 2015 I've been the Wireless group manager that make most of the analog and RF designs for Nordic's short-range products.
+From 2015 I've been the Wireless group manager.
+The Wireless group make most of the analog and RF designs for Nordic's short-range products.
 - I work at [NTNU](https://ntnu.no) where I did a part time postdoc from 2014 - 2017.
-From 2020 I've working on and teaching [Advanced Integrated
+From 2020 I've been working on and teaching [Advanced Integrated
   Circuits](https://www.ntnu.edu/studies/courses/TFE4188#tab=omEmnet)
 - I have a hobby trying to figure out how to make a new analog circuit design paradigm.
 The one we have today with schematic/simulation/layout/verification/simulation is too slow

 This semester I can be found on B311 on Fridays.
 I work 100% at Nordic, and 20% at NTNU, so don't expect that I'm available at all times to answer questions.

 -->